MatAtBread/nodent/README.md

 ===========

 * Simple, imperative code style.
 Avoids callback pyramids in while maintaining 100% compatibility with existing code.
+* [Performance](#performance) - on current JS engines, Nodent is upto 8x faster than othe solutions.
 * No dependency on ES6, "harmony"
 * No run-time overhead for Promises, Generators or any other feature beyond ES5 - works on most mobile browsers & IE
 * No execution framework needed as with traceur or regenerator